Honors & Awards

 Each year, SPS National presents about five SPS chapters per zone with Outstanding Chapter Awards.
 Outstanding chapters are “determined each academic year after a careful review of the information … presented in the annual Chapter Reports.”
 The award seeks to acknowledge those chapters that are especially involved in professional meetings, public outreach, community service, and social events.

-Drexel SPS is proud to have received this award three years in a row, especially since our zone includes more than 60 other chapters!
+Drexel SPS is proud to have received this award six years in a row, especially since our zone includes more than 60 other chapters!

-In 2012, Drexel SPS was presented with the Marsh W. White award to bring physics to younger students in a unique way by slowing down every-day experiences with a high-speed camera and analyzing the physics concepts seen in the videos.
-The demonstration was presented at the Philadelphia Science Carnival.
-It was also presented for the seventh and eighth grade students at the Independence Charter School located in Center City, Philadelphia.
+In 2012, Drexel SPS was presented with the Marsh W. White award to bring physics to younger students through the use of a high-speed camera.
+Students viewed everyday events, slowed drastically, and saw physics principles in action.
+Volunteers presented the demonstration at the Philadelphia Science Carnival and for the seventh and eighth grade students at the Independence Charter School located in Center City, Philadelphia.

 In 2011, Drexel SPS was presented with the Marsh W. White award to create a set of outreach events in conjunction with the Philadelphia Science Festival in attempt to help promote an awareness and appreciation of science in the general community.
 The exhibition was held during the Philadelphia Science Carnival in 2011, and also at a separate event at Drexel University during the two-week long festival.

 In 2010, Drexel SPS was presented with the Marsh W. White award to engage Philadelphia-based, inner-city, high school students to view and critique Hollywood movie clips using physics principles.
-The "Hollywood Physics" demonstration was presented at two high schools in the greater Philadelphia region in 2010.
+The "Hollywood Physics" demonstration was presented at two high schools in the greater Philadelphia region.